K-cups and coffee pods are small containers with coffee grounds designed to produce one cup of fresh coffee at a time.

 Keurig Green Mountain trademarked K-cups.
 However, Keurig partnered with other brands such as Starbucks, Gevalia, and Folgers (and a long list of others) to develop K-cups of their own type of flavors and roasts.

-K-cups were created by John Sylvan in the year 1992.
-Sylvan wanted to invent a single-serve coffee machine that could be used by people who work in offices to avoid sharing a pot of coffee that could grow stale and unpalatable quickly.
+The first K-cup was created by John Sylvan in the year 1992.
+Sylvan wanted to invent a single-serve coffee machine that could be used by people who work in offices keep coffee fresh, and to avoid sharing a pot of coffee that could grow stale and unpalatable quickly.
 Sylvan succeeded with his invention, and Green Mountain Coffee Roasters were the first to offer coffee to people in a K-cup.

-Many other brands followed in their footsteps, and now there are hundreds of coffee varieties available on the market today.
+Many other brands followed in their footsteps to create their own version of K-cups and coffee pods, and now there are hundreds of coffee varieties available on the market.
 There are even non-coffee options in a K-cup, such as hot chocolate, lemonade, tea, and soup.

-K-cups are convenient and mass-produced, but they still have their pros and cons, such as:
+K-cups offer a convenient way to brew coffee and are mass-produced internationally.
+However, they still have their pros and cons, such as:

 Pros & Cons of K Cups